The love of my life made itself known when I was a mere child. A little tiny child. Young, vulnerable, happy, and yet missing something. What was it?

 Let’s take a look at a few of them…

 Heart health.
 A small amount of dark chocolate has been shown to reduce the risk of heart attack while lowering blood pressure.
-That’s because of the antioxidant compounds in chocolate’s flavonoids which can increase flexibility of arteries and veins.
+That’s because of the antioxidant compounds in chocolate’s flavonoids which can increase the flexibility of arteries and veins.

 Diabetes prevention.
 The University of L’Aquila in Italy conducted a study that showed participants eating a bar of dark chocolate every day for 15 days had their potential for insulin resistance cut almost in half!